Home | News | Books | Speeches | Places | Resources | Education | Index | Search

 Although President Lincoln spent only 24 hours in Gettysburg, he, too, changed the town's history.
 He was so anxious to keep his commitment that he arrived the night before the dedication on a special train.
 While Lincoln, Everett, and other dignitaries dined at the Wills house, exhuberant crowds gathered outside, calling for the President.
 Lincoln greeted them briefly but begged off speechmaking.
 A White House secretary noted, "The President appeared at the door and said half a dozen words meaning nothing & went in."

-On dedication day President Lincoln rode in a large procession from the Wills house about one mile to the cemetery dedication site.
+Early on dedication day President Lincoln visited part of the battlefield near the Seminary with Secretary of State William Seward.
+Later that morning Lincoln rode in a large procession from the Wills house about one mile to the cemetery dedication site.
 A resident on the parade route reported that Lincoln bowed "with a modest smile and uncovered his head to the throng of women, men and children that greeted him from the doors and windows."

 Once the procession reached the cemetery, the brokenness of the battlefield was readily apparent.
 An eyewitness recalled, "...all about were traces of the fierce conflict.
 Rifle pits, cut and scarred trees, broken fences, pieces of artillery wagons and harness, scraps of blue and gray clothing, bent canteens..."